conondaFCC/hello-world/git.md

 $ git checkout experimental // change working branch to experimental, co = checkout
 ```

-## **changing branches and implications**
-The changing of a branch has physical implications on the file system and files.
-Changing from one branch to another will revert the folders and files back or forward to the branches state!
-Tested this on Windows and Linux!

 ## git log - show history
 ``` PowerShell
 $ git log // shows git commit history on branch